 English Language Proficiency Requirement

-Applicants whose native language is not English (identified by the U.S. Department of State Bureau of Public Affairs) must provide evidence of English language proficiency.
-The English proficiency requirement may be fulfilled by meeting one of the following:
+Applicants whose native language is not English must provide evidence of English language proficiency by submitting test scores from one of the following:

-ASU may offer conditional undergraduate admission to international applicants who meet the academic (aptitude) requirement but do not meet the minimum English proficiency standards.
-Through conditional admission, students must first successfully complete the Advanced 2 level of the English language course at ASU's American English and Culture Program or fulfill the ASU English Language Proficiency requirement as stated above before being allowed to enroll in university courses.
+ASU may offer conditional undergraduate admission to international applicants who meet the academic (aptitude) requirement but who are not proficient in English.
+Through conditional admission, students must first successfully complete the Advanced 2 level of the English language course at ASU's American English and Culture Program or demonstrate English proficiency as stated above before being allowed to enroll in university courses.

-Note: ASU reserves the right to independently test any student’s English proficiency upon arrival, including those who have earned scores satisfying minimum admission criteria, and may require support classes if the demonstrated level of English proficiency is not sufficient for academic success.
+Note: ASU reserves the right to independently test any student’s English proficiency upon arrival, including those who have met the English proficiency requirement, and may require support classes if the demonstrated level of English proficiency is not sufficient for academic success.

 International students who attended four years of high school in the U.S. are required to meet the competency requirements.